JThissen/J-Engine/README.md

 ## .Exe

-Additionally, a stand-alone executable is included in the folder [executable](https://github.com/JThissen/J-Engine/tree/master/executable).
+Additionally, a stand-alone executable is included in the [executable](https://github.com/JThissen/J-Engine/tree/master/executable) folder.

 ## A bunch of helpful resources